 You can’t help your kids until you’ve helped yourself.
 So you need to get on top of this first.
 The good news is that as you are getting help and healing for yourself, you will be able to simultaneously offer that same help to your children.
 But if you stay stuck, your children will suffer with you.

 I highly recommend getting the education, support, and coaching you need.
 I believe it is imperative.
-I offer my own method through the Flying Free Sisterhood which opens up every few months (opening next on February 26-29, 2020).
+I offer my own method through the Flying Free Sisterhood which opens up every spring and fall.
 You can find out more and get on the waiting list HERE.
 Otherwise, there are other resources, perhaps locally or online, that you can use.
 But do SOMETHING.
 And don’t wait.
 Your future depends on your taking this seriously enough to invest the time and money and effort to work hard on your healing and personal development.

 We absolutely need to have a healthy self-regard before we can most effectively parent traumatized children.
 In other words, get the oxygen mask on yourself first, and then you’ll have the life and strength to put it on your kids.
 Here’s how Heather Forbes puts it in her book, Beyond Consequences, Logic, and Control: Volume Two: